 An authorized treating doctor must order the physical therapy.
 Also, Georgia workers compensation law now has a 400 week limitation on medical treatment in most cases.

 Workers compensation should cover the physical therapy if you meet those requirements.
 But, some workers compensation insurance companies delay or deny your physical therapy.
-This delay and denial can hurt your recovery from your injury.
+This delay and denial can harm you as you try to recover from your injury.

 Since physical therapy is pretty routine treatment, why would I have difficulty getting it approved?